Todos Tus Muertos: 1996–2000: TTM label, struggles and break-up

 In 1996, the band contributed along with Auténticos Decadentes to the AIDS benefit album Silencio=Muerte: Red Hot + Latin produced by the Red Hot Organization.
 In 1997, they formed their own label: TTM Discos (Todos Tus Muertos records) and released Subversiones, and released albums by other bands such as Cienfuegos and Karamelo Santo.
 In 1998, Todos Tus Muertos released El Camino Real, the last with the classic line-up.
 By the late 1990s, Fidel Nadal and Pablo Molina formed Lumumba, a rastamuffin group oriented to the Rastafrian culture, much to Gamexane's annoyance, since the latter's only priority was Todos Tus Muertos and he was stung that Nadal was pursuing his own projects.
 In 1999, the band began a new extended tour, including Japan as new leg.
 In mid 2000, Todos Tus Muertos disbanded due to internal problems, mainly between Fidel Nadal and Horacio "Gamexane".
-In 2001, Gamexane, Felix and a young drummer called Pedro formed Los Muertos (The Dead Ones) and performed some shows between 2001-2003.
+In 2001, Gamexane, Felix and a young drummer called Pedro formed Los Muertos (The Dead Ones) and performed some shows between 2001 and 2003.
 Pablo Pontezoni based himself in Spain, where still lives today, and Pablo Molina moved to Mexico.

 2004–2011: The Return, Crisis Mundial and death of Horacio Gamexane

-Some former members participated in severals festivals, including a performance in Quilmes Rock of 2004.
+Some former members participated in several festivals, including a performance in Quilmes Rock of 2004.
 Todos Tus Muertos formally returned with Pablo Molina as the singer in "Oye Reggae" Festival in Cordoba, in January 2006.
 That same year, the group toured in Mexico and released Re-Unión, the first album in eight years.
 They then continued with Pablo Molina, Felix Gutierrez (the only consistent member), "Gamexane" Villafañe, Christian Fabrizio and Germán Álvarez as the new line-up.

 In 2010 the band returned with a new album, Crisis Mundial with 11 unreleased tracks and a Bob Marley cover.

 Their last gig was at Latin Rock Cafe in San Jose de Costa Rica in November 2011, then the band canceled a Mexican tour due to Villafañe's health problems.
 Back In Argentina, Horacio Villafañe died on November 23, at the age of 48.

 After the death of Villafañe, Todos Tus Muertos are disbanded.